GlenKPeterson/Cymling/README.md

 ## Type System

+Types should be record-based.
+Meaning that a type definition is based on named members of a data structure and their types.
+Thus, Person(name:String age:Int) would be defined by its two members (name and age) and their types (String and Int).
+Type inference will work on these structures as well.
+This should allow Duck Typing unless you annotate your type with @Strict or similar.
+So that Car(name:String age:Int) will by default be interchangeable with Person.
+If we add a `car:Car` parameter to `Person`, it can (by default) still be passed to any function expecting a type with `name:String` and/or `age:Int` member.
+Duck typing.
+In this case, you may want to be careful to pass `somePerson.car` or add an interface or a @Strict somewhere.
+Or add an Inferred Type Conversion `toCar()` method as detailed below?
+Really, I need to play with this and see how it comes out in the wash.

 Java Generics, p.
 16 by Naftalin/Wadler has an example that shows why mutable collections cannot safely be covariant.  *Immutable* collections *can* be covariant because of their nesting properties.
 You can have a `ImList<Int>` and add a `Float` to it and you'll get back the union type `ImList<Int|Float>` which can then be safely cast to a `ImList<Number>` (`Number` is the most specific common ancestor of both `Int` and `Float`).
 If the List were mutable, you'd have to worry about other pointers to the same list still thinking it was a `List<Int>`, but immutable collections solve that problem.

 That paragraph assumes inheritance and, for Java compatibility, it makes sense.
 Cymling's view of Java's inheritance in this case is: `type Number = Int | Float` where `Int` and `Float` are both built-in types.